 As far as the durability goes, it's a tank, based on the mechanical form factor of the keys which is far more durable than that of the conventional buttons.
 Without a doubt this is truly the best gaming mouse on the market! - ICONTROLPAD

 The G502 is by far one of the most user-friendly mice we have ever reviewed.
 All the functionalities are at the discretion of the user.
 As long as actual sensors are concerned, it offers a maximum of 12,000 DPI and has the well-known PMW-3366 sensor engraved within, to provide the ultimate experience to its users.

-From design perspective, the Logitech G502 Proteus Spectrum RGB looks exactly like the previous version except that the newer variant has RGB lightning in two regions of the mouse, namely, the Logitech logo and the DPI/Profile indicator.
+From design perspective, the Logitech G502 Proteus Spectrum RGB looks exactly like the previous version except that the newer variant has RGB lightning which light up the Logitech logo and the DPI/Profile indicator.
 The colors of the illuminations can be changed to any color imaginable from the Logitech software.
 The addition and the customization of the colors can allow users to have that awesome look that matches with one’s casing colors or that of the keyboard lightning.

-The G502 comes with a variable set of weights for the user to choose from, which means if you like a heavy mouse or a lighter one, the mouse will accommodate your liking.
-There is a total of 5 weights, accessible after removing the Teflon cover underneath the mouse.
+The G502 comes with a variable set of weights for the user to choose from, which means if you like a heavy mouse or a lighter one, the G502 will accommodate your liking.
+There is a total of 5 weights, accessible after removing the Teflon cover underneath.
 Each of the plates weigh 3.6g which means you can variate the weight of the mouse up to 18.0g, for your preference.

-One thing worth noting is the DPI adjustment buttons are right beside the left mouse click and It's a bit of pain to access with your index finger.
+One thing worth noting is the DPI adjustment buttons are right beside the left button, and It's a bit of pain to access with your index finger.

 The DeathAdder series is by far the most successful and therefore the widely known product the company has ever produced.
 The reason behind the success if their simplistic design, that has been carried from the very first DeathAdder.

-The best FPS gaming mouse available on the market, check out the Razer DeathAdder and you'll have your hands on a great FPS & all round mouse for gaming.
+The best FPS mouse available on the market, check out the Razer DeathAdder and you'll have your hands on a great FPS & all round gaming.

 The Deathadder Elite comes with a 16,000 CPI optical sensor, seldom will someone boost up the CPIs to that figure, therefore, the biggest hitching factor for the deathadder is the addition of the PMW-3366 sensor which has been manufactured by Pixart in collaboration with Logitech.
 The sensor has been favored ever since it was introduced back in 2014.
 Some may argue that the sensor is old and may not perform as good as a modern sensor, but those allegations are only limited until you use it and feel the precision that the sensor adds to the Deathadder Elite.
 The software of course plays a vital role in adding up to the precision and the overall quality of the device.

-The design is yet another amazing factor, the finish is matte plastic, giving you a firm grip over the shape of the mouse.
-If you are someone who gets sweaty hands after holding a mouse for a while, ya'know after hours of combat in battlefield... well, you don’t need to worry at all as the mouse caters well to the sweaty handed gamer just fine.
-Moving on from sweaty palms... the design is wide enough to easily accommodate large or small handed gamer potentially making it a good mouse for girl gamers.
+The design is yet another amazing factor, the finish is matte plastic, giving you a firm grip over the shape.
+If you are someone who gets sweaty hands after gripping it for a while, ya'know after hours of combat in battlefield... well, you don’t need to worry at all as the DeathAdder Elite caters well to the sweaty handed gamer just fine.
+Moving on from sweaty palms... the design is wide enough to easily accommodate large or small handed gamer potentially making it great for girl gamers.
 I'm told works well for claw grip or palm grip players (fairly certain I'm palm grip or somewhere in between).

 Weighing just 105 grams, far less compared to its competitors; the Steel Series Rival 700 and Logitech G502, that weighs 135g and 168g, respectively.
-However, the weight of the mouse is down to personal preference.
-While professional gamers prefer a lighter and more simple mouse.
-At the end of the day, you need to decide if you prefer a heavier or lighter mouse, choose the option that feels better to you.
+However, weight is down to personal preference.
+While professional gamers prefer a lighter device with less buttons.
+At the end of the day, you need to decide if you prefer heavy or light, choose the option that feels better to you.

-When was the last time you considered a wireless mouse?
-As gamers we are aware of the input lag factor, and several others issues (flat mouse batteries anyone?).
+When was the last time you considered wireless?
+As gamers we are aware of the input lag factor, and several others issues (flat batteries anyone?).
 But, in recent years things have improved and the G903 is now only 1ms delay and uses wireless induction charging making it the best wireless mouse for gaming.

 Besides the price tag there are not many downsides to the G903.
 When it comes to quality to price ratio they are pretty much in-line.
-For a mouse that offers such features and functionalities it is justified to have that kind of a price tag.
+For a device with this level of features and functionalities it is justified to have this kind of a price tag.
 Design conscious people do argue that the design isn’t exactly aligned with the price tag, but considering what you get under the hood pretty much makes up for that space.

 There are three main differences between the G900 and and G903, outlined below: